 Then in Romans 8:1-2, “There is therefore now no condemnation for those who are in Christ Jesus.
 For the law of the Spirit of life has set you free in Christ Jesus from the law of sin and death.”

-Pray that Muslims would understand that God’s moral standards and righteous requirements reveal our inability to fully obey on our own, but that Jesus came to set us free from the law of sin and death.
+Pray that Tunisian Muslims would understand that God’s moral standards and righteous requirements reveal our inability to fully obey on our own, but that Jesus came to set us free from the law of sin and death.
 Pray that they would experience the same revelation Paul described in Romans 7 and 8.

 Use these resources to help pray specifically each day.